 The Safest Places to Stay in Mexico City

 What are the safest places to stay in Mexico City?
-I literally typed that exact phrase into Google before my trip!
-Mexico City seems to have a bad reputation with foreign tourists: it’s overwhelmingly large, with potentially dangerous neighborhoods lurking around every corner.
-This was my “perception,” at least ~ but it turns out, Mexico City felt far safer than I’d imagined, with plenty of highly walkable neighborhoods such as Roma, Condesa, Zona Rosa, the Zocalo, & upscale Polanco.
-In this post, we’ll focus on finding great, safe hotels within each of these parts of town.
+I typed that exact phrase into Google right before my trip!
+Mexico City can have a bad reputation, at times, with tourists: it’s a huge city, with potentially dangerous neighborhoods lurking around every corner.
+This was my “perception,” at least.
+But it turns out, the city felt far safer than I’d imagined, with plenty of highly walkable neighborhoods such as Roma, Condesa, Zona Rosa, the Zocalo, & upscale Polanco.
+Here, we’ll focus on finding safe & fun hotels within each of these parts of town.

 The Safest Places to Stay in Mexico City, Girl Who Travels the World

-Mexico City gets a bad rap in terms of safety ~ but I found it a colorful, lively city filled with gorgeous architecture, streets teeming with people, & lovely hotels in numerous neighborhoods.
+Mexico City gets a bad rap in terms of safety.
+But I found it to be a colorful & lively city ~ filled with gorgeous architecture, streets teeming with people, & lovely hotels.

 Overview of Mexico City Neighborhoods

-For first-time & even return visitors to Mexico City, I would concentrate your hotel search on these six parts of town for reasons of both safety, as well as proximity to the city’s most famous sites & great nightlife.
+For first-time visitors to Mexico City, I’d concentrate your hotel search on these six parts of town ~ for reasons of safety, plus proximity to the city’s most famous sites & great nightlife.
+My favorite neighborhoods are starred.

-1. Centro Historico/Zocalo: This is where most of Mexico City’s finest historic buildings are, including the Zocalo & the beautiful Palace of Fine Arts.
-If you love history & museums, consider staying here: but just know that the Zocalo really empties out at night & may not feel as safe then.
+1. Centro Historico/Zocalo: This is where most of Mexico City’s finest historic buildings are: including the Zocalo & beautiful Palace of Fine Arts.
+If you love history & museums, consider staying here.
+But just know that the Zocalo really empties out at night, & may not feel as safe then.

-2. Roma: Just south of Centro Historico in a great, central location is Roma; this is probably the hippest part of town currently, with great nightlife, cafes, & pretty parks galore.
-Roma is a highly walk-able area, & feels safer at night than the Zocalo because it’s usually bustling with people at all hours.
+2. **Roma: Just south of the Zocalo, in a great, central location is Roma.
+This is probably the hippest part of town, with great nightlife, cafes, & pretty parks galore.
+This is a highly walk-able area, & feels safer at night than the Zocalo because it’s usually bustling with people at all hours.

-3. Condesa: South of Roma lies its sister neighborhood, which is also having a serious “moment” right now.
-With its graceful, colorful buildings & architecture, Condesa is a great spot for first-time Mexico City travelers to stay.
-It felt slightly more upscale to me than Roma (& a little less hipster).
+3. **Condesa: South of Roma lies its sister neighborhood, which is also having a serious “moment” right now.
+With its graceful, colorful buildings, Condesa is a great spot for first-time Mexico City travelers to stay.
+It’s slightly more upscale than Roma, & a little less hipster.
+I visited a wonderful, upscale Day Spa here!

-4. Zona Rosa: This is the LGBTQ, nightlife-loving part of town ~ which means, LOTS of people are walking around here in the day & definitely at night!
-The downside: Zona Rosa isn’t the quietest part of town, but it has a great location just west of Roma, along the busy Paseo de la Reforma, which leads right into Chapultepec Park.
+4. Zona Rosa: This is the LGBTQ, nightlife-loving part of town.
+Which means, LOTS of people are walking around here during the day & definitely at night!
+The downside: Zona Rosa is a LOUD part of town, as it has many night clubs.
+But it has a great location just west of Roma, along busy Paseo de la Reforma, which leads to Chapultepec Park.
+It’s also possible to find cheaper hotels in this area!

-5. Polanco: This is the swankiest part of town, & also borders Chapultepec Park along its western side, making it easy walking distance to the park’s world-famous museums.
-Polanco is also where you’ll find some of the best bars & restaurants, making it great for foodies who can afford to stay here!
+5. **Polanco: This is the swankiest part of town, & also borders Chapultepec Park, making it easy walking distance to the park’s world-famous museums.
+This is also where you’ll find some of the city’s best bars & restaurants, making it great for foodies who can afford it (some of the city’s most expensive hotels are here)!

-6. Coyoacan: Perhaps the most authentic of all these spots is Coyoacan, which is the southern-most district I’m covering here.
-Because of its southern location, its slightly more difficult to reach the main sights in town ~ but you’ll be close to the Frida Kahlo museum here, as well as the incredible Mercado Coyoacan.
+6. Coyoacan: Perhaps the most authentic of all these areas is Coyoacan.
+As it’s the southern-most district here, it’s a little harder to reach the main sights (like the Zocalo) ~ but you’ll be close to the Frida Kahlo museum, as well as incredible Mercado Coyoacan, & the floating gardens of Xochimilco.

 Mexico City International Airport